RaulPPelaez/UAMMD/README.md

 ## ACKNOWLEDGMENTS

 UAMMD is being developed at the Departamento de Física Teórica de la Materia Condensada of Universidad Autónoma de Madrid (UAM) under supervision of Rafael Delgado-Buscalioni.
-Acknowledgment is made to the Donors of the American Chemical Society Petroleum Research Fund (**PRF# 54312-ND9**) for support of this research and to Spanish MINECO projects **FIS2013- 47350-C05-1-R and FIS2013-50510-EXP**.
+Acknowledgment is made to the Donors of the American Chemical Society Petroleum Research Fund (**PRF# 54312-ND9**) for support of this research and to Spanish MINECO projects **FIS2013- 47350-C05-1-R, FIS2013-50510-EXP** and mostly **FIS2017-86007-C3-1-P**.

 Acknowledgment is made to NVIDIA Corporation for their GPU donations.